 When a trade is made based on insider information, there may be liability for insider trading which is prohibited.

-When a brokerage undertakes activities to create a false impression of a security, it may be considered market manipulation.
+When a brokerage undertakes market maker activities to create an artificial market price.

 Investments that may potentially yield high positive results but can also lead to more significant losses may be considered risky.
 Clients need to be aware of and agree to these potential risks.